 Fleabane – (Genus Erigeron) found in Europe and North America, it is indeed an insect repellent.
 In the natural world, starlings use to line their nests to prevent mite infestations.
 Historically, it has been stuffed into mattresses to keep fleas away.
 Even though it repels insects, butterflies feed on it.
 Fleabane is poisonous for ruminants such as cows and goats.
 It is also used to prevent fungus on strawberries.

-Henbane – originally found in Eurasia, it has spread all over the world.
-Henbane is a member of the same family as peppers, potatoes and tomatoes.
+Henbane – (Hyoscyamus niger ) originally found in Eurasia, it has spread all over the world.
+Henbane is a member of the nightshade family, the same family as peppers, potatoes and tomatoes.
 While toxic to most animals, like dogbane, it is the nectar plant for moths including the Cabbage Moths.
 Henbane contains alkaloids that can cause hallucinations and the sensation of flight.
 Witches used it in their so-called flying ointments which they believed could make them fly.

-Witchbane – also known as rue, it is native to southeastern Europe.
+Witchbane – (Ruta graveolens) also known as rue, it is native to southeastern Europe.
 It is a hardy, evergreen malodorous shrub with a bitter taste.
+It is effective in keeping cats out of your garden because they dislike the smell.
 In the past, it was used medicinally for upset stomachs but is also a powerful abortificant.
 Witchbane can cause blisters on the skin when handled.
 It was believed to repel pestilence, fleas and witches.
 Used in Holy Water, it is known as the Herb of Grace.